RViMLab/h_rcm_vs_ws/README.md

 All examples are explained below.

 ## Calibration Pattern
 This visual servo computes a desired homography from a calibration pattern.
-To run this example, in 3 terminals, do
+To run this example, open 3 terminals and do
 ```shell
 roslaunch lbr_endoscope_moveit moveit_planning_execution.launch  # initializes robot
 ```